The-R4V3N/react-chatgpt-clone/README.md

   - Create a .env file in the root of the project and place your openai API key in this file.
   - Your .env file should look like this: API_KEY = "YOUR API_KEY" Replace YOUR API_KEY with you actuall API KEY
   - Get your Api Key from [openai](https://openai.com/api/)
+  - Create an account or login to openai, and then click on your profile and the API tab.
+Once there, you can generate a new API key.

 ## Usage